survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 export default alt;
 ```

-Webpack caches the modules so the next time you import Alt from somewhere, it will return the same instance again.
+This is a standard way to implement *singletons* using ES6 syntax.
+It caches the modules so the next time you import Alt from somewhere, it will return the same instance again.

 T> Note that `alt.js` should go below `app/libs`, not project root `libs`!

+T> The singleton pattern guarantees that there can be only one instance.
+That is exactly the behavior we want here.

 ### Connecting Alt with Views